Family Law

 Overseas child orders are defined by section 4 of the Family Law Act 1975.
 Sections 70G to 70L of the Family Law Act 1975 provide for registration of overseas orders in Australia.

-The Family Law Regulations 1984 contain a list of countries under Schedule 1A with which Australia has agreements to register foreign parenting orders in Australia.
-You can apply to register parenting orders in Australia pursuant to Regulation 23 of the Family Law Regulations 1984 by sending the required documentation to the Secretary of the Attorney-General’s Department.
-If the Secretary is satisfied that documents meet the requirements, then they must send them to the Registrar of the Court to register the Order.
+The Family Law Regulations 2024 contain a list of countries under Schedule 1 which Australia has agreements with to register foreign parenting orders in Australia.
+You can apply to register parenting orders in Australia pursuant to Regulation 37 of the Family Law Regulations 2024 by sending required documentation to the International Family Law Section of the Attorney-General’s Department.

 Alternatively, parties may make an application for consent orders in Australia, to do away with the need of registering any overseas orders.